SURVEY & ARTILLERY (cont'd)

 6. (optional) an optical sight.

-Pictures www.frickeinstruments.de
+Pictures courtesy www.frickeinstruments.de

-Click on pictures for enlarged views
+Click on the images for enlarged views

 Miners' Compass complete with semi-circle hanging protractor, plumb bob, adjustment keys etc.